SonyCSLParis/audio-metrics/README.md

 # Audio Metrics

-This repository contains a python package to compute distribution-based quality measures for audio data using embeddings, with a focus on music.
+This repository contains a python package to compute distribution-based quality metrics for audio data using embeddings, with a focus on music.

+It features the following metrics:

 * Fréchet Distance (see https://arxiv.org/abs/1812.08466 )